sarkadava/DashWorkshop/README.md

 This repository stores the materials for a workshop on visualization of multimodal data, given at LOT Winter School (January 11, 2024, in Tilburg).

-It contains
+<b>It contains

 1. README file
 2. Slides
 3. Showcase app w/ data (not public)
 4. Template for dash app
-5. Practice data from SAGA dataset, used from https://github.com/WimPouw/envisionBOX_modulesSAGA/
+5. Practice data from SAGA dataset, used from https://github.com/WimPouw/envisionBOX_modulesSAGA/ </b>

 It also includes requirements.txt to install all necessary packages.